Beyond DEI:

 When DEI becomes another strategy maintaining the status quo, what does liberation work look like?

-This four-week cohort guides you to lead and make decisions through an decolonized lens - transforming how your organization and movement operates from within.
+This four-week cohort guides you to lead and make decisions through a decolonized lens - transforming how your organization and movement operates from within.

 2026 Workshop Dates